 States cannot begin processing or funding new applications until this guidance is issued.
 The release date for the fiscal year guidance varies based on a number of factors, including whether there are new Farm Bill provisions or federal budgetary discussions.

 After the guidance is released, NRCS state offices post information about the new application cycle.
 States are required to set the application deadline at least 30 days after the issuance of guidance.
 You can find the web pages for your state office using the “List of NRCS State Offices” link below.
-Select your state and navigate to “Programs”, “Easements”, then “ACEP-ALE”.
 If information is not available or out of date, contact the state program manager.

-NRCS makes determinations about eligibility and ranking based on the documentation you supply.
-They may verify some information with an on-site visit.
+NRCS makes preliminary determinations about eligibility and ranking based on the documentation you supply.
+For projects that appear eligible, they will gather additional information with an on-site visit.
 Use the below checklists as guides and suggestions for gathering the documentation that will be needed to apply for ACEP-ALE.
 Refer to these lists early, as they will give you an idea of what to expect in the application process.

 If you see an error message instructing you to install Adobe Reader and configure viewing, refer to the “eForms Browser Instructions” document below.
 Be aware that not all USDA forms allow you to save information you type into them.
 Refer to these instructions for more information.